 To provide the best experience for each visitor, create a responsively-designed quiz, or target visitors with separate versions of your quiz based on their type of device.

-Mistake #7: Asking for Email Too Soon
+Mistake #7: Asking for the Email Address Too Soon

-Many businesses use quizzes to collect a customer’s email address.
+Many eCommerce merchants use quizzes to collect a customer’s email address.
 This can be a great way to build your email list!
 But asking for a customer’s email too soon can create a high hurdle that will deter people from taking your quiz if they’re not already sold on your business yet.

 To increase quiz completions, wait until your shoppers are invested in their quiz results.
 Ask for email at the end.
 You can also make this optional or mandatory.
 An optional choice may actually help your conversion rate and revenue in the long run.
 If you’re not sure whether or not to make this optional, try A/B testing this and see which leads to more quiz completions and attributable revenue.